Lancaster Medical School: Student Admission

 The current number of places is 125 per year, with 4 places reserved for international (non-EU) students.

 There are three entry routes into the MBChB degree course; A-level or equivalent qualification, Science undergraduate degree and Access to Medicine course, such as Lancaster University's own Pre-Medical Studies course.

 LMS introduced the BioMedical Admissions Test (BMAT) for the admission of students starting in September 2016.
-LMS do not use the UK Clinical Aptitude Test (UKCAT).
+LMS use the University Clinical Aptitude Test (UCAT) as of 2024.